-Studio Reservations
+Filmmaking Studio Reservations

-The Civic Square Building has studios available to students for use in film shoots and other production needs necessary to complete coursework.
+The Civic Square Building has studios available to students for use in film shoots and other production demands necessary to complete coursework.
 The LARGE FILM STUDIO is located in CSB 326.
 A smaller classroom CRIT ROOM is located in CSB 327.
-The small FOLEY / STUDIO SUITE is located in CSB 308.
 Students wishing to use these studios must make a request at least two business days in advance using the RFC STUDIO REQUEST FORM.